michaelpalumbo/allhands/README.md

 > With allhands, you can send Open Sound Control (OSC) data over the web, without needing to the destination IP address(es).
 Simply install allhands as a global package, run it, and then send OSC data to port 7404 (localhost)  and listen on port 7403.

 ## Caveats:
 If on OSX Catalina, and using zsh as your terminal, you'll need to make sure that nodejs is in your PATH.
-See [this page](https://www.kevinhooke.com/2020/03/22/macos-catalina-npm-global-installs-and-zsh/)
+See [this step-by-step before proceeding](https://medium.com/@andrewjaykeller/how-to-install-node-js-and-npm-with-macoss-new-terminal-zsh-e39b4a62d3d4)

 ### 🏠 [Homepage](https://github.com/michaelpalumbo/allhands#readme)